 If you suffer an eye injury at work you may be entitled to receive workers’ compensation benefits.
 You may also be able to recover damages from a negligent third-party, such as the manufacturer of a defective tool.
 Navigating a workplace injury claim can be difficult.
-Call Lavent Law for help today.
+Call Lavent Law, P.A. for help today.

 Car accidents can be incredibly violent.
 During an accident, it is not uncommon for victims to suffer eye injuries because of flying debris and shrapnel.
 The debris is likely to cause surface abrasions and punctures.
 Bicyclists, pedestrians, and motorcyclists are at an increased risk of suffering an eye injury.

 Premises Liability Accidents

 Eye injuries often happen on property that is open to the public.
 This can include restaurants, swimming pools, and amusement parks.
 When you are on someone else’s property you have the right to be safe.
 If property owners do not take precautions to protect you from debris or dangerous conditions, they can liable for your eye injury.